maxamillion32/event-planner/README.md

 # To Clean

 Run 'gulp dev-clean' to remove all files from the dev directory and 'gulp dist-clean' to remove all files from the dist directory.

+# Structure

+Files for app are in the /public directory.
+These files in /public are built/transpiled and put into the /dev directory to serve during development.
+These files in /public are built/transpiled/minified and put into the /dist directory to create a releasable distro.

+# License

+New BSD